splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-ecs-ec2.rst

 .. _ecs-observer-launch:

-Launch the Collector as a Daemon from the ECS console
+Launch the Collector as a daemon from the ECS console
 ----------------------------------------------------------------

 To launch the Collector from the Amazon ECS console: